Is Grass-Fed Beef Really Better For The Planet? Here's The Science

 "But does it benefit the American farmer?"
 Rowntree asks, comparing this market to the sheep industry, "which lost out to imports from Australia and New Zealand."

 The popularity of grass-fed beef is pulling U.S.-based multinational companies into the market as well, which will drive prices down further.
-Meat processor JBS now has a grass-fed line, Tyson is planning a Texas grass-fed program, and earlier this year Perdue announced it was getting into the market.
+Meat processor JBS now has a grass-fed line, Tyson is planning a Texas grass-fed program and earlier this year Perdue announced it was getting into the market.

 Which system is better for animal welfare?